 Ian has lived in Wallasey since 1994 and, before that lived in Meols, after his parents moved from Huyton in 1980.
 Ian attended Great Meols Primary School, Hilbre High School and then Wirral Met College before joining a Youth Training Scheme with the then Abbey National Building Society.
-He went onto work in debt advice and later marketing modern apprenticeships.
+He went onto work in debt advice and later promoting modern apprenticeships to school leavers.

 Ian has also volunteered with a range of local organisations, including the Leasowe Play Youth & Community Association, and supports the Wallasey Village Library Friends, Wallasey Village People and the Friends of Harrison Park.